stupiding/kaggle_EEG/README.md

 The six subsets of the final submission contains 36 models in total, and achieves 0.98049/0.98029 public/private LB scores.

 # No future data
 For each time t, only the historical data is used as input.
 Zeros are padded in the left when the data has not enough length.
-Because no filtering pro-processing is used, it is easy for our models to statisfy the rule of no future data.
+Because no filtering pre-processing is used, it is easy for our models to statisfy the rule of no future data.

 #Code
 ##Code overview